- UCAS course code

 Course description

-Our award-winning Justice Hub is a centre for excellence in clinical legal education and offers free legal advice to members of the public.
-Volunteering here gives you the opportunity to contribute to our partnerships with the public, charitable and private sectors and play your part in our commitment to social responsibility.
-By learning through reflection and collaboration, and applying your studies in practice, you can help access to justice for some of the most vulnerable, marginalised and disadvantaged in society.
+Career opportunities are embedded throughout this course, and you will be able to put the theory into practice from day one.
+Our Justice Hub is a centre for excellence in clinical legal education and offers free legal advice to members of the public.
+Through volunteering at our Justice Hub, you can help to provide access to justice for some of the most vulnerable, marginalised and disadvantaged in society.
+You will contribute to our partnerships with the public, charitable and private sectors and play your part in our commitment to social responsibility.

-Studying at one of the UK's most globally connected universities means you have opportunities to gain a cutting-edge perspective on law and criminology reflected in our teaching and from your experience as a member of our academic community.
+Studying at one of the UK's most globally connected universities means you gain a global perspective on law, reflected in our teaching and your experience as a member of our academic community.

 Special features